brawlmodlol/Signed-IPA/README.md

 Description: Modded Brawl Is A Version 1 Potrait Version Of Brawl Stars.
-Modded Brawl Has 2 Unique Brawlers Nad some modified brawlers install to find out what it is!
+Modded Brawl Has 2 Unique Brawlers and modified brawlers.
+Install to find out what it is!

 Certificate Used: iPhone Distribution: Shenzhen Casstime Technologies Co., Ltd.
 --------------------